codetojoy/WarO_Python/README.md

 WarO_Python
 =========

-a Python submission for War-O as a code exercise
+* a Python submission for War-O as a code exercise
+* thanks to [Evan Porter](https://github.com/evanepio) for a thorough code review!

 Usage without Docker:
 ---------